 Silk garments need to be dry-cleaned.
 There are clothing pieces that cost a lot to maintain such as silk, suede, genuine leather, etc. Before you buy an item, check the care label to see if that particular piece will cost you a fortune to keep.

-Personally, I love suede shoes because of how it looks and its beautiful texture.
+Personally, I love suede shoes because of how they look and their beautiful texture.
 I bought a pair of beige suede shoes once.
 After wearing them for a couple of weeks, I could not wear them anymore.

 Mix and Match